Dear Culinary Backstreets,

 Located inside Mercado Anáhuac, Las Delicias was a great find we came across while in search of good places for aguas frescas.
 We tried the guava agua fresca, which was fresh, refreshing and had just the right amount of sugar.
 Other great flavors were the watermelon and horchata.

 Most ice cream parlors also sell aguas frescas, including La Michoacana shops, which can be found everywhere in the city.
 They can be recognized by their pink façades and bright pictures of ice cream on the walls.
 Although their ice cream is only okay at best, the selection of aguas frescas is usually extensive and we have never been disappointed.
+(Multiple locations including the southeast corner of López and Vizcaínas, Centro Histórico.)

 This story was originally published on August 16, 2013.